honest-fox/wordpress-no-index/README.md

-# wordpress-no-index
+# WordPress No Index
-A basic developer friendly plugin to help no index specific pages and posts in WordPress
+A basic developer friendly plugin to help no index specific pages and posts in WordPress with a basic array of post IDs.